 You can find UAD Apollos in professional recording studios around the world because of their array of pro-level features and their legendary preamps with Unison technology.
 Recording drums with the UAD Apollo will bring incredible sonic detailing, texture and power to your recordings.

 Also included with the Apollo interface is the Realtime Analog Classics Plug-In Bundle, which are some of the most accurate emulations of analog audio equipment ever created.
-These plug-ins sound amazing and they add immense depth, colour and character to your recordings.
+These plug-ins sound amazing and they add immense depth, color and character to your recordings.

 Pros